Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: If we store only 7-bit characters in the variable, it doesn’t matter, since the sign bit will be zero.
+A: If we store only 7-bit characters in the variable, it doesn't matter, since the sign bit will be zero.
 If we plan to store 8-bit characters, however, we'll probably want the variable to have `unsigned char` type.
 Consider the following example:

 ```C
 ch = '\xdb';
 ```

 If `ch` has been declared to have type `char`, the compiler may choose to treat it as a signed character (many compilers do).
-As long as `ch` is used only as a character, there won’t be any problem.
+As long as `ch` is used only as a character, there won't be any problem.
 But if `ch` is ever used in a context that requires the compiler to convert its value to an integer, we're likely to have trouble: the resulting integer will be negative, since `ch`'s sign bit is 1.

-Here’s another situation: In some kinds of programs, it’s customary to use `char` variables to store one-byte integers.
+Here's another situation: In some kinds of programs, it's customary to use `char` variables to store one-byte integers.
 If we're writing such a program, we'll have to decide whether each variable should be `signed char` or `unsigned char`, just as we must decide whether ordinary integer variables should have type `int` or `unsigned int`.

 </div>
 <!-- END: div -->